solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 weight: 3
 ---

-Serving as the Ingress for an Istio cluster -- without compromising on security -- means supporting mutual TLS communication between Gloo and the rest of the cluster.
+Serving as the Ingress for an Istio cluster -- without compromising on security -- means supporting mutual TLS (mTLS) communication between Gloo and the rest of the cluster.
 Mutual TLS means that the client proves its identity to the server (in addition to the server proving its identity to the client, which happens in regular TLS).

 ## Guide versions

 ### Istio versions

-This guide was tested with Istio 1.0.9, 1.1.17, 1.3.6, 1.4.3, 1.5.1, and 1.6.0
+This guide was tested with Istio 1.0.9, 1.1.17, 1.3.6, 1.4.3, 1.5.1, and 1.6.0.

 ### Gloo versions

-This guide was tested with Gloo v1.3.1.
+This guide was tested with Gloo v1.3.1 except where noted.

-{{% notice note %}}
-Please note that for gloo versions 1.1.x and up, you must run: `kubectl label namespace default discovery.solo.io/function_discovery=disabled` before editing the Upstream.
-This prevents your changes from being overwritten.
-{{% /notice %}}

 ### Kubernetes versions

 This guide was tested with GKE v1.15.

+{{% notice note %}}
 Please note that if you are running Kubernetes > 1.12 in Minikube, you may run into several issues later on when installing Istio in SDS mode.
 This mode requires the projection of the istio-token service account tokens into volumes.
 We recommend installing Istio in a cluster which has this feature turned on by default (for example, GKE).
+{{% /notice %}}

 ---

 ## Step 1 - Install Istio

-For this exercise, you will need Istio installed with mTLS enabled.

 ### Download and install

 To download and install the latest version of Istio, follow the installation instructions [here](https://istio.io/docs/setup/getting-started/).
-You will need to set the profile to sds for this guide.
+You will need to set the profile to `sds` for this guide.

 Previous releases can be found for download [here](https://github.com/istio/istio/releases).